documentationfor yFiles for HTML 3.0.0.1

 Automatic Type Conversion

-With automatic type conversion, the yFiles Class Framework offers a convenient way to specify complex yFiles types with a short-hand syntax.
-In parameter lists, parameter objects, or property setters, these convertible types can be assigned from a substitute type, e.g. a simple string.
+yFiles offers automatic type conversion as a convenient way to specify complex yFiles types using a shorthand syntax.
+In parameter lists, parameter objects, or property setters, you can assign these convertible types from a substitute type, such as a simple string.
 The substitute type is then converted into the actual type at runtime.

-That way, it is often possible to write more compact code especially for object initialization.
-The code also becomes more readable because a lot of the replacement strings are similar to well-known CSS declarations.
-The disadvantage is that code completion cannot strictly check all the valid substitute types.
+This approach often allows for more compact code, especially for object initialization.
+The code also becomes more readable because many of the replacement strings resemble well-known CSS declarations.
+The potential drawback is that code completion cannot strictly validate all substitute types.

-If a property or method takes a convertible type, it is marked with CONVERSION in the API documentation, e.g., fill.
-A paragraph in the class description of each convertible type describes the available conversions for this type.
+If a property or method accepts a convertible type, it is marked with CONVERSION in the API documentation.
+For example, see fill.
+A section in the class description of each convertible type describes the available conversions for that type.

-Most types that support automatic type conversion will work for all public properties, and parameters of constructors and factory methods.
-For performance reasons, some protected methods and less-frequently called but performance critical methods don’t allow automatic type conversion.
-If in doubt, consult the documentation and look for the CONVERSION tag.
-Be aware that you cannot put short-hand variants of convertible types into collections.
-They will only be converted automatically if passed directly as arguments to the yFiles API.
+Most types that support automatic type conversion work for all public properties, parameters of constructors, and factory methods.
+For performance reasons, some protected methods and less frequently called, performance-critical methods do not allow automatic type conversion.
+If you are unsure, consult the documentation and look for the CONVERSION tag.
+Be aware that you cannot use shorthand variants of convertible types directly within collections.
+They are converted automatically only when passed directly as arguments to the yFiles API.
 The runtime type checks should detect most invalid usages, but without debugging checks, runtime behavior can be undefined.

 Enums

-Enum types in general are convertible.
-Almost everywhere where enums values are expected, they can be substituted with a simple string consisting of the enum value’s name.
+Enum types are generally convertible.
+Almost everywhere enum values are expected, you can substitute them with a simple string that consists of the enum value’s name.
 The name is accepted in uppercase and lowercase letters.
-In case a name consists of several words, they can be separated with the - or _ character.
+If a name consists of several words, you can separate them with the - or _ character.

 const labelStyle = new DefaultLabelStyle({